 Here’s a familiar refrain in IT media: Today’s corporate networks are much different than they were 10, five, or even two years ago.
-It’s cliched, but it’s true: Modern IT networks are bigger, messier, and more dynamic than they used to be.
+It’s cliched, but it’s true: Modern IT networks are bigger, messier, and more dynamic than ever before.
 For system and network administrators, that means it's now a lot more difficult to keep track of what's connected to your network.

 With WiFi and BYOD policies that let employees connect personal devices such as laptops, cell phones, and tablets, devices connect and disconnect from networks much more often than in the past.